sderose/FileManagement/README.md

 This repo contains utilities that are useful for managing files in crowded directory subtrees, as happens a lot in corpus linguistics.

+My favorite item is ''renamefiles'', which can do an awful lot of fancy things with filenames.

 ''bigDirTimer'' (Python) -- test your filesystem(s) for how badly they slow down on directories with very many files in them.
 Many slow down a lot.